10 Money-Saving Habits of People Who Didn’t Take Loans for Their Kids’ College

 Thrift stores and hand-me-downs will build up your children’s wardrobes without spending much money.
 When your kids are young, they won’t know the difference between pricey new clothes and inexpensive ones you pick up from a consignment shop.
 “You don’t need to start kids off with designer clothes, and even teens don’t need to wear designer clothes,” says Rains.

 Encourage kids to get credits early

 Encouraging kids to take AP tests (with or without having taken the class itself) can help your children test out of core college classes while only spending on the price of the class.
 Some high schools also have programs with community colleges that let students earn credits before graduating.
 “I was able to earn a semester of college credit—at no expense to either myself or my parents—before I even wrapped up with high school,” says Saafir.
-For more wise insight, we recommend listening to centenarians.

 Don’t make summers a total break

 Online summer courses from local community colleges are a good opportunity for kids looking to knock out some credits early, says Todd Mulbarger, agent for Ridgewood Enterprises, Inc. Without the pressure of other high school classes, your kid can focus on those inexpensive college courses without feeling overwhelmed.
 You could also encourage your child to get a job.
 “Students should work as much as possible during summers and save the money,” says Mulbarger, who sent his oldest daughter to college without loans and whose middle daughter won’t take out loans when she goes to college next year either.